 The manager of the concerned centre is responsible for the activities of that centre.

-- Cost and Revenue: The cost and revenue play a vital part in responsibility accounting.
+- Cost and Revenue: Cost and revenue play a vital part in responsibility accounting.
 We measure centre performance in cost, revenue, profits and capital investments.

 - Controlling Technique: It can also maintain control and discipline over the organization.
 The organization delegates authority through responsibility centres at all levels of management.